Ayurvedic Studio

 The principal façade of 104 Croxted Road is formed in traditional red brick, while the rear elevation employs yellow stock brick, with select sections painted to complement the overall composition.
 A non-original rear and side extension is present; modest in scale and quality, it does not positively contribute to the architectural integrity of the original structure.
 The dwelling retains a sense of Edwardian elegance, with proportions and detailing characteristic of its period.

-To the north of the property lies West Dulwich railway station, providing regular and direct services to central London and destinations to the south, ensuring excellent connectivity while maintaining the calm, residential atmosphere that defines the street.
+To the north of the property lies West Dulwich railway station, providing regular and direct services to central London and destinations to the south, ensuring excellent connectivity while maintaining the calm residential atmosphere that defines the street.

 The site does not lie within a designated conservation area, though the Dulwich Village Conservation Area sits to the east beyond the railway line, its historic character forming a distinguished backdrop to the wider neighbourhood and reinforcing the sense of place in which the property is set.